BilalAhmadKhanKhattak/EPTAS/README.md

 ## A Note from the Creator
 This project is a piece of me, born out of a small, rough "time interval" in life.
 If you’re going through something similar, know this: you can always find strength in creating, no matter what the world throws at you.
 Keep pushing forward.
 Bilal Ahmad Khan A.K.A Mr. BILRED

+## Disclaimer
+EPTAS is intended for legal and ethical use only.
+Users are responsible for ensuring they have permission to extract metadata from images.
+Misuse of the tool to invade privacy or for any malicious purposes is strictly prohibited.
+Users themselves, are responsible for their actions.